 Here’s another interesting fact about Celiacs that will blow your mind.

-Family history itself is not a specific factor in whether you will develop celiac disease, because the disease does not have a specific inheritance pattern.
+It is not sure that family history itself is an accurate factor in whether you will develop the celiac disease because celiac does not have an accurate inheritance pattern.

 Having a family member who has been diagnosed with celiac disease is a good reason to talk to your doctor, who can help you determine if tests are needed.